Search the collections

 The Royal Exhibition Collection of well over 5,000 objects reflects all aspects of the building's history: objects displayed at the two great International Exhibitions; souvenirs; certificates and medals awarded to exhibitors and commissioners; invitations to concerts, balls and the opening of parliament: catalogues to the International Exhibition and museum displays.
 The collection also contains photographs of the building from the 1880s to the present day, and other pictorial reproductions including watercolours, postcards and lithographic prints.

-Alternative Names: Poonah Figure, Poona Figure This clay figure of a sacred cow was made in Krishnanagar province, India, by Jadunath Pal.
-It was exhibited at the Melbourne Internation ...From: Krishnanagar, India Images: 4
+Alternative Names: Poonah Figure, Poona Figure This clay figure of a man wearing a blue and white checked shirt was made in Krishnanagar province, India.
+It was exhibited at the Melbou ...From: Krishnanagar, India Images: 4

-Alternative Names: Poonah Figure, Poona Figure Clay figure of a woman wearing a white lace shawl was made in Krishnanagar province, India.
-It was exhibited at the Melbourne Internation ...From: Krishnanagar, India Images: 4
+Alternative Names: Poonah Figure, Poona Figure This clay figure of a man was made in Krishnanagar province, India.
+It was exhibited at the Melbourne International Exhibition in 1880, a ...From: Krishnanagar, India Images: 5